 by the numbers

 *Grades 9–12 are not currently offered at BASIS Independent Fremont.
 We are actively seeking a high school option for the fall of 2020.
-Contact us to learn more.
+If you are interested, please submit the contact us form above.

 Please note, all data displayed are for BASIS Curriculum Schools as a whole.